-Church History (HI 303) is a general survey of the history of the Church from apostolic times to the present day.
-Attention will be given to the missionary endeavours of the church.
+Church History (HI 303) provides a brief survey of the history of the Christian Church from its birth to the present day in the context of world history.

 Global Christianity: 19th Century to Present (HI 400) focuses on the missionary enterprise of the church from approximately 1800, the date generally cited as the beginning of the Protestant missionary movement, to today.
 Attention is given to past and present missionaries, their interaction with indigenous peoples, and the results and consequences of that interaction.
 Implications for today's message bearer will be raised.
 A particular focus highlights the Student Volunteer Movement of the 19th century and the work and vision of the 21st century Student Volunteer Movement 2 (SVM2).